 Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body.
-Speak of cancer treatment, specifically, cancer immunotherapy is a treatment that uses certain parts of person’s immune system to fight cancer.
-Based on a plenty of scientific researches, it was shown that cells and molecules of the immune system are fundamental components of the tumor environment and they can recognize and eliminate the malignant cells by eliciting an immune response.
+Speaking of cancer treatment, specifically, cancer immunotherapy is one that utilizes certain parts of person’s immune system to fight cancer.
+Based on plenty of scientific researches, it is shown that cells and molecules of the immune system are fundamental components of the tumor environment that can recognize and eliminate the malignant cells by eliciting an immune response.
 Basically, cancer immunotherapy can enhance host immunity to recognize and eliminate malignant cells either by stimulating a specific component of the immune system or counteracting immune suppressive signals in the tumor microenvironment.
-On the basis of these findings, numerous successes have been developed such as immune checkpoint inhibitors, therapeutic antitumor antibody, CAR/TCR modified T cell therapy, natural killer (NK) cells therapy, dendritic cell therapy and oncolytic virotherapy.
+On the basis of these findings, numerous successes have been achieved such as immune checkpoint inhibitors, therapeutic antitumor antibody, CAR/TCR modified T cell therapy, natural killer (NK) cells therapy, dendritic cell therapy and oncolytic virotherapy.

-Due to an in-depth knowledge of immunology and tumor biology, scientists of Creative Biolabs keep devoting endless effort in the development of immunotherapy strategies and reagents aiming at specific categories and features of various cancers.
-To our knowledge, both immunologic and cancer biologic approaches have to be combined to enhance the efficacy of anticancer therapy, and this will always be a challenge for the next generation of cancer immunotherapy.
+Due to the in-depth knowledge of immunology and tumor biology, scientists of Creative Biolabs keep devoting endless effort to the development of immunotherapy strategies and reagents aiming at specific categories and features of various cancers.
+To our knowledge, both immunologic and cancer biologic approaches must be incorporated to enhance the efficacy of anticancer therapy, and this will always be a challenge for the next generation of cancer immunotherapy.
 Based upon the molecular mechanisms and other proved evidence that underline the pathogenesis of specific type of cancer, our scientists are now developing immunotherapy for melanoma, genitourinary malignancies, hepatocellular carcinoma, breast cancer, head and neck cancer, brain cancer, mesothelioma, etc.

 Please feel free to contact us for a quote and further discussion with our scientists.